record-it/pesel/README.md

  Instance methods of Pesel:
  * `getBirthDate` returns Option with LocalDate,
- * `getPesel` returns Optiona with Pesel as string,
+ * `getPesel` returns Option with Pesel as string,
- * `getGender` returns one of constant from Gender enum.
+ * `getGender` returns one of constants from Gender enum.

- Class `InvalidPesel`  contains additional method `getError` returning PeselError
+ Class `InvalidPesel`  contains additional method `getError` returning PeselError.

  ## Usage
 If you familiar with **Vavr** library use method `of` to create valid object containing PESEL, which return `Either`: